 The Internet has shifted from a broadcast, one-to-many media to a social, one-to-one and many-to-many media.
 Leveraging social media for conferences, tradeshow, congresses and conventions can be critical to their success.
 The shift has introduced new tools, techniques and opportunities for people and organizations involved in “the original social media platform”: face-to-face events.

-Join Microsoft veteran Jordan Schwartz, president of the digital event experience platform company Pathable, and Christine DeFazio, Content Marketing Manager at SignUp4 for this primer, meant to jumpstart the event professional’s transition into effective use of this powerful media.
+Join Microsoft veteran Jordan Schwartz, president of the digital event experience platform company Pathable, and Christine DeFazio, Content Marketing Manager at SignUp4 for this primer, meant to

 What are the latest technology trends in the event industry, and how can you leverage them to keep your events current and dynamic?